-The Bome Network Tool is an application for Windows, macOS, and iOS.
+The Bome Network Tool is an application for Windows, macOS, iOS/iPadOS, Linux, and Raspberry Pi.
 It allows you to establish MIDI connections to BomeBox(es) and to invoke the Web Config directly via the world icon.

 You can download Bome Network here: